junelsolis/AAU-Machine-Learning/Mini Project 2/Mini_Project_2_Report.md

 It was quite simple to vectorize the SVM dataset with 2000 maximum features and fit the model using the Keras API.

 While an SVM classifier is relatively simple, an LSTM network is much more complex in that its node layers not only pass information forward but also have mechanisms to provide recurrent feedback to previous layers.
+Hyperparameter tuning was also performed on the LSTM network using the Keras Tuner API in order to help derive optimum values for the number of units in the RNN layers, learning rate and dropout rates.

 # Results

 The SVM classifier model achieved an accuracy of ~76.6% with minimal time elapsed for fitting the data.
 In contrast, the accuracy of the LSTM model was significantly higher at ~83.5%.
 A graph showing the comparison is shown below.

 ![](model_accuracy.png)

+During training it was also observed that validation loss started to increase and validation accuracy started to decrease around 6 epochs and therefore the training epochs was limited to this number.

+### LSTM test with select tweets

 # Discussion